SSD-Institute/SSD-Institute-Web-App/docs/Founding/ScreenSequenceIMG/ScreenSequence.md

 - **Mobile Layout:** Stacked layout with simplified map and text

 **URL:** /supreme-court-check
-**User Story:** US-3 – As a citizen, I want to see a US choropleth map showing veto thresholds
+**User Story:**
+As a citizen, I want to see a US state-level choropleth map with states proportionally colored based on whether 26 or more object to a supreme court veto, so that I can visually see if the veto threshold is met.
+The map must have a legend that is visible and descriptive, the data sources used must be clearly cited; and hover text must include exact counts.
+(Priority: High)
 **Sprint:** Sprint 4 – Mar 2–Mar 22

 ![Supreme Court Check Mobile](SupremeCourtCheckMobilePage.png)